 Our step by step guide to keeping your fluff fluff’n, cozy and warm.

-1. Always read the care labels, no jacket is made the same and some may be made of a combination of materials or require specific washing instructions.
+- Always read the care labels, no jacket is made the same and some may be made of a combination of materials or require specific washing instructions.
+Some of the big name brands like Kathmandu and Anaconda have specific washing instructions available online.

 What to avoid when washing your puffer jacket